jamescurran/jamescurran.github.io/_posts/2010-02-02-some-betterwritten-custom-string-methods-using-c.md

 <script src="https://gist.github.com/jamescurran/5438000.js">   </script>

-Now, it says that it should remove repeated space, so that there is only one space between words.
+Now, it says that it should remove repeated spaces, so that there is only one space between words.
 However, what it actually does it to remove all spaces.
-This gives us a problem: Should my rewritten function do what it claims to do, or what it actually does   I decided to give you one of each.
+This gives us a problem: Should my rewritten function do what it claims to do, or what it actually does?
+I decided to give you one of each.

 Duplicating the result is quite straightforward: